EffieChantzi/COMBSecretomics/README.md

 ```
 $ git clone  https://github.com/EffieChantzi/COMBSecretomics.git
 ```
-You can also use the
+You can also download interactively by using the button "Clone or download".

 ### Provided Directories
 - Windows_Executable: command line version of COMBSecretomics for Windows when there is not access to MATLAB